Bridging the gap between dark matter and MOND by a relativistc scalar field approach: Introduction

-The first sketch of a general relativistic version of modified Newtonian dynamics by Bekenstein and Milgrom used a JBD-like scalar field with a later famous ``aquadratic'' kinetic term and two conformally related Riemannian metrics \citep{Bekenstein/Milgrom:1984}.
-It implied, however, much too small gravitational light deflection.
-Often the reason is seen in the fact that conformal transformations do not change the light cone structure; the extremely small energy tensor of the Bekenstein scalar field is mentioned only in side remarks, if at all.
-Follow up papers therefore did not look for an enhancement of the mass-energy of the scalar field, but saw the necessity of a more drastic modification of the metric, for example two ``disformal'' metrics $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$, related to each other by a dynamical structure which involved a timelike vector field $A^{\mu}$ in addition to a scalar field $\phi$.
+Diverse attempts at general relativistic enhancements of Milgrom's modified Newtonian dynamics have been made during the last forty years.
+The first step in this direction has already been made in the appendix of the early paper by Bekenstein and Milgrom \citep{Bekenstein/Milgrom:1984}.
+It is based on a JBD-like scalar field with an ``aquadratic'' kinetic term and two conformally related Riemannian metrics.
+This implied, however, a much too small gravitational light deflection.
+Often the reason is seen in the fact that conformal transformations do not change the light cone structure; the extremely small energy tensor of the Bekenstein scalar field is mentioned only in side remarks.
+Follow up papers did not try to enhance the mass-energy of the scalar field, but chose the path of drastically modifying the metric, for example by a pair of two ``disformal'' metrics $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$, related to each other by a dynamical structure involving a timelike vector field $A^{\mu}$ in addition to a scalar field $\phi$.
 This approach became known under the acronym TeVeS \citep{Sanders:1997,Bekenstein:2004,Bekenstein:2006,Bekenstein:2010}.
-It allowed to model light bending in agreement with MONDian trajectories of test matter.

 For nearly two decades TeVeS was the main candidate for a relativistic generalization of MOND.
-Conceptually its structure with two metrics was not particularly convincing; moreover it implied a subluminal propagation speed for tensorial modes of gravitational waves.
-This led to its empirical devalidation (``refutation'') by the observation of a wave event (GW170817) in August 2017.
-A comparison with gamma ray signals clearly indicated that gravitational waves propagate on the light cone structure of spacetime.
+Its two metric hypothesis implied, however, a subluminal propagation speed for tensorial modes of gravitational waves.
+This led to its empirical devalidation (``refutation'') by the observation of a wave event (GW170817) in August 2017; a comparison with gamma ray signals clearly indicated that gravitational waves propagate on the light cone structure of spacetime.